Charles Church

 Keeping well-connected

-Although Lincoln is situated in a rural county, it offers superb transport links.
 It’s 56 miles from Sheffield, 40 miles from Nottingham, 19 miles from Newark-on-Trent and 45 miles from Grimsby.
-The Tickhill junction of the A1(M) motorway is about half an hour’s drive northwest.
+Whichever direction you may need to head in, there’s an A road to take you there.
+The Tickhill junction of the A1(M) motorway is about half an hour’s drive to the northwest.

-Lincoln Central train station operates direct train services to London King’s Cross, taking just under two hours.
-East Midlands Airport is about an hour and a half’s drive away, and there are also good local bus services.
+There are direct train services from Lincoln Central to London King’s Cross, taking just under two hours.
+East Midlands Airport is about an hour and a half’s drive on the A46, just below Nottingham.
+Lincoln has a central bus station for local services as well as a Stagecoach depot.

 Going to school